Preventing Harm, Promoting Justice: A critique

 The report is not a detailed analysis of the efficacy or lack thereof of conversion therapy.
 It is more of a historical overview, both of the development of the therapy over time and of its effects on a few selected individuals.
 This should not be surprising as the lead author is Timothy Jones, whose specialty is history, not social science, psychology or psychiatry.
 Therefore while it may have some merit for any historical content, it is not a scientific report and should not be used to guide major policy decisions such as the allowing or criminalisation of any particular therapy.

 The authors interviewed 15 people who had negative experiences with conversion therapy.
 They found these 15 from LGBT media and claimed that they were ‘broadly representative of religious and LGBT demographics in Australia’.
 They started with a sample of 50 but excluded 35 of them for various reasons.

-The authors DID NOT interview anyone who claimed to have experienced lasting change from ‘conversion therapy’.
-The fact is that THERE ARE such people in Australia and there are more than 15 of them.
-Some have actually entered into long-term heterosexual marriages and others have left the homosexual lifestyle long term.
+The authors did not interview anyone who claimed to have experienced lasting change from ‘conversion therapy’.
+The fact is that there are such people in Australia and there are more than 15 of them.
+Some have actually entered into long-term heterosexual marriages and others have left their same-sex and others their transgender lives long term.
 Despite this being a well-known fact to anyone who is abreast of this issue, the authors of PHPJ completely ignored them.